Accessory Dwelling Units

 Accessory Dwelling Units (ADUs) were legalized in Massachusetts state-wide in 2024.
 According to state law, ADUs under 900 square feet are permitted "by right" but local laws still apply, including design restrictions.
 ADUs may be a standalone building, a garage with living space above it, an addition to the primary home or a converted section of that home.

 While the name may be new, ADUs have a long historic tradition.
-Some families built small homes on their property to live in while they saved up to construct a bigger house, later using the small house as a source of rental income.
-Other ADUs are more obvious indicator of changing times: former carriage houses or repurposed attics that once housed multiple servants.
-Whatever you call them - granny flats, in-law suites, garden apartments - ADUs can be an appropriate addition even in historic districts.
+In fact, before Massachusetts communities adopted local zoning laws in the 1920s and 30s, there were essentially no restrictions to what people could build on their own property, so they built what they needed.
+Some families constructed small homes on their property to live in while they saved up to build a bigger house, later using the small house as a source of rental income.
+Other ADUs popped up as a second story on a carriage house for stable hands or attics that once housed multiple servants, accessed by a separate stairway.
+Whatever you call them — granny flats, in-law suites, garden apartments — ADUs can be an appropriate addition in historic districts.

 The Secretary of the Interior's Standards for Historic Building Additions instruct that additions should be subordinate, sympathetic and harmonious in scale, proportion, colors and materials to the original building.
 They should not attempt to imply that the new structure was built at the same time as the original structure - you should be able to identify which is the "real" historic building.
 If possible, you should not be able to see the ADU from the public-facing sides of the building.